Oxford University accused of ‘total moral failure’ over Mosley family donations

 Oxford university accused of ‘total moral failure’ after accepting £12m donations from Mosley family

-Professor says university should not hold ‘tainted and dirty money’
+Professor says university should not hold Max Mosley’s ‘tainted and dirty money’

 The University of Oxford has been accused of a “total moral failure” after it was reported to have accepted millions in donations from the Mosley family fortune.